First Nations Environmental Contaminants Program (FNECP)

 MANDATE OF THE FNECP

-The First Nations Environmental Contaminants Program (FNECP) is helping First Nations improve their health and wellbeing by supporting their capacity to identify, investigate, and whenever possible, reduce the impact of exposure to environmental hazards through community-based monitoring, research, risk assessment and risk communication.
+The First Nations Environmental Contaminants Program (FNECP) is helping First Nations improve their health and well-being by supporting their capacity to identify, investigate, and whenever possible, reduce the impact of exposure to environmental contaminants through community-based monitoring, research, risk assessment and risk communication.

 GUIDING PRINCIPLES